Graduate Students

 vee

-Vee is a third-year doctoral student in University at Buffalo SUNY’s Social-Personality Psychology program.
-She earned her BA in Psychology from Montclair State University in 2017.
-Broadly, Vee is interested in parasocial relationships and self-expansion, especially regarding non-relational targets and non-traditional l relationships.
-Vee enjoys a good cuppa tea, reading about missing persons cases & unidentified decedents (emphasis on pre-1980s), crafting, and speaking Norwegian (badly).
+Vee is a fourth-year doctoral student in University at Buffalo SUNY’s Social-Personality Psychology program.
+She earned her B.A. in Psychology from Montclair State University in 2017.
+Broadly, Vee is interested in parasocial relationships and self-expansion, especially regarding non-relational targets and non-traditional relationships.
+Vee enjoys a good cuppa tea, reading about missing persons cases & unidentified decedents (emphasis on pre-1980s), and speaking Norwegian (badly).

 Calaudia Kuchan, B.A.

-Calaudia is an incoming first year PhD student.
+Calaudia is a second-year PhD student.
 She earned her BA from OSU in psychology.
 Her main research interests are ostracism and social need fulfillment.
 When not working on school she is often taking long walks, rewatching comfort shows with her cats, and making coffee.

 gabby